London Fog (company): History

 In 1994 the London Fog company briefly left Eldersburg for Darien, Connecticut, but returned after a sojourn of less than a year.
 London Fog had to file for bankruptcy protection in the fall of 1999, they also had to close over 100 stores.
 In 2000, most of London Fog's offices moved to Seattle, Washington, although the distribution center in Eldersburg remained in operation until 2002.
 London Fog Industries, was set to emerge from bankruptcy after shedding more than $100 million in debt in 2001.

 In 2006 London Fog was acquired by Iconix Brand Group, selling the outerwear division to Herman Kay Company.
 Iconix Brand Group agreed to purchase the London Fog name for $30.5 million dollars (cash) with an additional $7 million dollars in stock.
 At the time, executive vice president David Conn of Iconix had plans to market London Fog alongside Coach and Burberry.

+During its period under Iconix Brand Group ownership, London Fog has expanded its global footprint and brand visibility through a combination of international retail growth, high-profile partnerships, and marketing initiatives.
+The brand launched advertising campaigns featuring celebrity ambassadors including Eva Longoria, Nicole Scherzinger, and Neil Patrick Harris.
+London Fog established a significant presence in China, operating more than 100 standalone stores, while maintaining global distribution across over 2,300 retail locations worldwide.
+These include major department stores and retailers such as Macy’s, Nordstrom, Hudson’s Bay, Kohl’s, and Boscov’s, among others.
+During this time, the brand also engaged in select collaborations, including projects with fashion designer Jeremy Scott and the National Gallery, reinforcing its positioning as a modern-classic outerwear label focused on accessible luxury.

 In popular culture

 London Fog appears as a client of the fictional advertising agency, Sterling Cooper, in the season 3 premiere of Mad Men.
 In August 2010, Mad Men cast member Christina Hendricks was contracted as the new celebrity model for London Fog.